 Like Japan Airlines, the most accessible transfer partner for many to earn Korean Air miles is Marriott Bonvoy.
-Marriott points transfer to Korean Air at a 3:1 ratio and takes 7 days to transfer.
+Marriott points transfer to Korean Air at a 3:1 ratio and take 7 days to transfer.
 Keep this in mind before transferring your points.

 Unlike Japan Airlines, Korean Air has credit cards with decent welcome offers.
 This will allow you to earn Korean Air miles directly with your credit card spend.